 You don’t need clients to make a referral program.
 I even offer one here.

 The premise is this.
-If anybody refers you a client, they receive a certain percentage of what you charge them.
+If anybody refers you to a client, they receive a certain percentage of what you charge them.
 It’s very similar to the partnership marketing I talked about earlier.

 Imagine that a guy named Rob has a friend named Daniel that requires SEO writing services.
-Rob emails you and gives you a heads up that Daniel might contact you soon.
+Rob emails you and gives you a heads-up that Daniel might contact you soon.
 If he does and Daniel becomes a paying client, Rob earns a bit of commission.

 Here’s what my referral page looks like.